Overview

 -

-Develop a deep and systematic understanding of current issues of research and analysis.
+Develop in learners a deep and systematic understanding of current issues of research and analysis.

 -

-Identify, develop and apply detailed analytical, creative, problem solving and research skills.
+Enable the learners to identify, develop and apply detailed analytical, creative, problem-solving and research skills.

 -